C# 8: Nullable Reference Types

 #Flow attributes: DoesNotReturn / DoesNotReturnIf

-Flow attributes allow to indicates the compiler that no nullable analysis needs to happen after that point, since that code would be unreachable.
-Here's how to use these attributes and how it affects the nullable analysis.
+Flow attributes allow to indicate the compiler that no nullable analysis needs to happen after that point, since that code would be unreachable.
+Here's how to use these attributes and how they affect the nullable analysis.

 C#